-2.2 Jurisdiction
+2.2 Jurisdiction.

-This policy applies to Sexual Misconduct committed outside an Employment or Education Program or Activity by an Employee, Student, or third party over whom the University has control when the Sexual Misconduct likely has continuing adverse effects on, or creates a Hostile Environment for, Students, Employees, or third parties in an Employment or Education Program or Activity.
+This policy applies to Sexual Misconduct committed by an Employee, Student, or third party over whom the University has control within a Study Abroad Program.

 2.3 Reporting Options That Will Result in an Incident Report to the Title IX Coordinator